Mental Health Facilities Middlebury, VT

 Counseling Services Of Addison County Youth And Family Services

 Counseling Services Of Addison County Youth And Family Services is a mental health treatment center in Middlebury, VT, located at 67 Catamount Park, 5753 zip code area.
 Counseling Services Of Addison County Youth And Family Services provides outpatient treatment and telemedicine/telehealth.
-Counseling Services Of Addison County Youth And Family Services offers dialectical behavior therapy, individual psychotherapy and couples/family therapy to young adults and children / adolescents.
-Counseling Services Of Addison County Youth And Family Services also supports children/adolescents with serious emotional disturbance, transitional age young adults and people requiring dual diagnosis treatment.
-Additional services at Counseling Services Of Addison County Youth And Family Services consist of family psychoeducation, education services and case management.
+Counseling Services Of Addison County Youth And Family Services offers integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to young adults and children / adolescents.
+Counseling Services Of Addison County Youth And Family Services also supports transitional age young adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services at Counseling Services Of Addison County Youth And Family Services consist of psychosocial rehabilitation services, integrated primary care services and suicide prevention services.

 Counseling Service Of Addison County

 Counseling Service Of Addison County is a mental health clinic in Middlebury, Vermont, located at 89 Main Street, 5753.
-Counseling Service Of Addison County offers telemedicine/telehealth, residential treatment and partial hospitalization/day treatment.
-Counseling Service Of Addison County provides integrated dual diagnosis disorder treatment, trauma therapy and couples/family therapy to adults, young adults and children / adolescents.
-Counseling Service Of Addison County also supports seniors or older adults, people with serious mental illness and transitional age young adults.
-Some other services provided by Counseling Service Of Addison County include diet and exercise counseling, vocational rehabilitation services and education services.
+Counseling Service Of Addison County offers partial hospitalization/day treatment, residential treatment and telemedicine/telehealth.
+Counseling Service Of Addison County provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
+Counseling Service Of Addison County also supports seniors or older adults, people with traumatic brain injury and transitional age young adults.
+Some other services provided by Counseling Service Of Addison County include intensive case management, psychosocial rehabilitation services and housing services.

 Clara Martin Center - 25.6 miles from Middlebury, VT

 Clara Martin Center is a mental health facility in Randolph, VT, located at 11 Main Street, in the 5060 zip code.
 Clara Martin Center provides outpatient treatment.
-Clara Martin Center provides psychotropic medication, dialectical behavior therapy and behavior modification to seniors 65 or older, children / adolescents and adults.
-Clara Martin Center also supports transitional age young adults, clients referred from the court/judicial system and people with PTSD.
-Some other services available at Clara Martin Center include psychosocial rehabilitation services, family psychoeducation and suicide prevention services.
+Clara Martin Center provides cognitive behavioral therapy, psychotropic medication and activity therapy to adults, young adults and children / adolescents.
+Clara Martin Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with PTSD.
+Some other services available at Clara Martin Center include court-ordered outpatient treatment, vocational rehabilitation services and psychosocial rehabilitation services.

 Clara Martin Center - 25.6 miles from Middlebury, VT

 Clara Martin Center is one of mental health facilities in Randolph, Vermont, located at 24 South Main Street, 5060 zip code.
 Clara Martin Center provides outpatient treatment and partial hospitalization/day treatment.
-Clara Martin Center provides cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Clara Martin Center provides integrated dual diagnosis disorder treatment, activity therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Clara Martin Center also supports people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided at Clara Martin Center include psychosocial rehabilitation services, chronic disease/illness management and suicide prevention services.
+Additional services provided at Clara Martin Center include court-ordered outpatient treatment, diet and exercise counseling and case management.

 Ayers Brook - 25.7 miles from Middlebury, VT

 Ayers Brook is a mental health clinic in Randolph, VT, located at 35 Ayers Brook Road, P. o.
 Box G, 5060 zip code area.
 Ayers Brook provides outpatient treatment.
-Ayers Brook offers individual psychotherapy, psychotropic medication and trauma therapy to young adults and children / adolescents.
-Ayers Brook also supports people with PTSD, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services offered at Ayers Brook include vocational rehabilitation services, suicide prevention services and case management.
+Ayers Brook offers dialectical behavior therapy, group therapy and behavior modification to young adults and children / adolescents.
+Ayers Brook also supports people with PTSD, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services offered at Ayers Brook include court-ordered outpatient treatment, psychosocial rehabilitation services and family psychoeducation.

 Fortyseven Main Street Inc - 26.3 miles from Middlebury, VT

 Fortyseven Main Street Inc is a mental health treatment clinic in Castleton, Vermont, located at 706 Main Street, in the 5735 zip code.
 Fortyseven Main Street Inc provides residential treatment.
-Fortyseven Main Street Inc provides behavior modification, group therapy and cognitive behavioral therapy to adults and young adults.
-Fortyseven Main Street Inc also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
-Additional services provided by Fortyseven Main Street Inc consist of supported housing, vocational rehabilitation services and diet and exercise counseling.
+Fortyseven Main Street Inc provides behavior modification, group therapy and integrated dual diagnosis disorder treatment to adults and young adults.
+Fortyseven Main Street Inc also supports people with serious mental illness, people with trauma and people with PTSD.
+Additional services provided by Fortyseven Main Street Inc consist of psychosocial rehabilitation services, supported housing and illness management and recovery.

 Rutland Cboc - 28.1 miles from Middlebury, VT

 Rutland Cboc is a mental health facility in Rutland, VT, located at 232 West Street, 5701 zip code area.
-Rutland Cboc provides telemedicine/telehealth and outpatient treatment.
-Rutland Cboc provides group therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
-Rutland Cboc also supports people with trauma, seniors or older adults and people with PTSD.
-Additional services offered by Rutland Cboc consist of vocational rehabilitation services, integrated primary care services and mentoring/peer support/consumer-run services.
+Rutland Cboc provides outpatient treatment and telemedicine/telehealth.
+Rutland Cboc provides psychotropic medication, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Rutland Cboc also supports people with trauma, LGBT and active duty military.
+Additional services offered by Rutland Cboc consist of housing services, case management and family psychoeducation.

 Rutland Mental Health Services Inc Outpatient Services - 28.3 miles from Middlebury, VT

 Rutland Mental Health Services Inc Outpatient Services is a mental health treatment center in Rutland, Vermont, located at 7 Court Square, part of the 5701 zip code.
 Rutland Mental Health Services Inc Outpatient Services provides outpatient treatment.
-Rutland Mental Health Services Inc Outpatient Services also offers group therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Rutland Mental Health Services Inc Outpatient Services supports people requiring dual diagnosis treatment and people with serious mental illness.
-Rutland Mental Health Services Inc Outpatient Services also provides housing services, integrated primary care services and intensive case management.
+Rutland Mental Health Services Inc Outpatient Services also offers group therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
+Rutland Mental Health Services Inc Outpatient Services supports people with serious mental illness and people requiring dual diagnosis treatment.
+Rutland Mental Health Services Inc Outpatient Services also provides intensive case management, chronic disease/illness management and integrated primary care services.

 Rutland Mental Health Services Inc Child And Family Services - 28.6 miles from Middlebury, VT

-Rutland Mental Health Services Inc Child And Family Services is a mental health clinic in Rutland, VT, located at 78 South Main Street, in the 5701 zip code.
+Rutland Mental Health Services Inc Child And Family Services is a mental health center in Rutland, Vermont, located at 78 South Main Street, 5701 zip code.
 Rutland Mental Health Services Inc Child And Family Services provides outpatient treatment.
-Rutland Mental Health Services Inc Child And Family Services offers psychotropic medication, group therapy and activity therapy to children / adolescents and young adults.
-Rutland Mental Health Services Inc Child And Family Services also supports children/adolescents with serious emotional disturbance, LGBT and people with PTSD.
-More services at Rutland Mental Health Services Inc Child And Family Services include vocational rehabilitation services, suicide prevention services and family psychoeducation.
+Rutland Mental Health Services Inc Child And Family Services offers integrated dual diagnosis disorder treatment, behavior modification and individual psychotherapy to children / adolescents and young adults.
+Rutland Mental Health Services Inc Child And Family Services also supports people with PTSD, people with trauma and transitional age young adults.
+More services available at Rutland Mental Health Services Inc Child And Family Services include family psychoeducation, vocational rehabilitation services and suicide prevention services.

 Rutland Regional Medical Center Behavioral Health - 29.2 miles from Middlebury, VT

 Rutland Regional Medical Center Behavioral Health is a mental health treatment center in Rutland, VT, located at 160 Allen Street, 5701 zip code area.
-Rutland Regional Medical Center Behavioral Health provides hospital inpatient treatment and outpatient treatment.
-Rutland Regional Medical Center Behavioral Health offers individual psychotherapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Rutland Regional Medical Center Behavioral Health provides outpatient treatment and hospital inpatient treatment.
+Rutland Regional Medical Center Behavioral Health offers psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
 Rutland Regional Medical Center Behavioral Health also supports people requiring dual diagnosis treatment.
-Additional services at Rutland Regional Medical Center Behavioral Health consist of mentoring/peer support/consumer-run services, suicide prevention services and family psychoeducation.
+Additional services at Rutland Regional Medical Center Behavioral Health consist of family psychoeducation, mentoring/peer support/consumer-run services and case management.

 Second Spring South - 30.9 miles from Middlebury, VT

 Second Spring South is a mental health clinic in Williamstown, Vermont, located at 118 Clark Road, 5679.
 Second Spring South offers residential treatment.
-Second Spring South provides dialectical behavior therapy, activity therapy and group therapy to young adults, seniors 65 or older and adults.
+Second Spring South provides couples/family therapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, adults and young adults.
 Second Spring South also supports people requiring dual diagnosis treatment.
-Some other services provided by Second Spring South include intensive case management, psychosocial rehabilitation services and vocational rehabilitation services.
+Some other services provided by Second Spring South include supported employment, psychosocial rehabilitation services and family psychoeducation.

 Howard Center Child Youth And Family Services - 31.5 miles from Middlebury, VT

 Howard Center Child Youth And Family Services is a mental health facility in Burlington, VT, located at 1138 Pine Street, in the 5401 zip code.
 Howard Center Child Youth And Family Services provides outpatient treatment.
-Howard Center Child Youth And Family Services provides individual psychotherapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, adults and seniors 65 or older.
-Howard Center Child Youth And Family Services also supports LGBT, military families and transitional age young adults.
-Some other services available at Howard Center Child Youth And Family Services include education services, supported employment and intensive case management.
+Howard Center Child Youth And Family Services provides activity therapy, individual psychotherapy and behavior modification to children / adolescents, seniors 65 or older and young adults.
+Howard Center Child Youth And Family Services also supports transitional age young adults, people with PTSD and people requiring dual diagnosis treatment.
+Some other services available at Howard Center Child Youth And Family Services include suicide prevention services, case management and family psychoeducation.

 Howard Center Pine Street Counseling Services - 32.1 miles from Middlebury, VT

 Howard Center Pine Street Counseling Services is one of mental health facilities in Burlington, Vermont, located at 855 Pine Street, 5401 zip code.
 Howard Center Pine Street Counseling Services provides outpatient treatment.
-Howard Center Pine Street Counseling Services provides cognitive behavioral therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, young adults and adults.
-Howard Center Pine Street Counseling Services also supports LGBT, people with trauma and transitional age young adults.
+Howard Center Pine Street Counseling Services provides group therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
+Howard Center Pine Street Counseling Services also supports veterans, people with HIV or AIDS and people with serious mental illness.
 Additional services provided at Howard Center Pine Street Counseling Services include case management, suicide prevention services and court-ordered outpatient treatment.

 Howard Center Assist Program - 32.1 miles from Middlebury, VT

 Howard Center Assist Program is a mental health clinic in Burlington, VT, located at 851 Pine Street, 5401 zip code area.
 Howard Center Assist Program provides residential treatment.
-Howard Center Assist Program offers psychotropic medication, dialectical behavior therapy and group therapy to adults, seniors 65 or older and young adults.
+Howard Center Assist Program offers activity therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
 Howard Center Assist Program also supports people with serious mental illness.
-Additional services offered at Howard Center Assist Program include family psychoeducation, mentoring/peer support/consumer-run services and case management.
+Additional services offered at Howard Center Assist Program include suicide prevention services, mentoring/peer support/consumer-run services and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Middlebury, VT